 Before we get started, be sure to install and activate WPForms on your WordPress site.

-Now that the Mailchimp addon is installed, the next step is to integrate with your Mailchimp account.
-To do this, you’ll need to go to WPForms » Settings and then click on the Integrations tab.
+After installing the Mailchimp addon, the next step is to integrate your forms with your Mailchimp account.
+To do this, navigate to WPForms » Settings and then click on the Integrations tab.

 When you open the Mailchimp option within this tab and click the + Add New Account button, you’ll be able to see additional fields for API Key and Account Nickname.

 2. Copying Your API Key From Mailchimp

-Now that you’ve completed the initial setup for the Mailchimp addon, you’ll need to add the API key.
+Now that you’ve installed the Mailchimp addon, you’ll need to add your API key.
 The API is what allows the WPForms plugin on your site to communicate with your Mailchimp account.

 Each Mailchimp account will have a unique API key.
 To access this, you’ll need to log into your Mailchimp account.
-Since we’ll come back to your WPForms settings later, we recommend opening the Mailchimp site in a new tab or window.
+Since you’ll be coming back to your WPForms settings later, we recommend opening Mailchimp’s site in a separate tab or window.

 Once you’ve logged into Mailchimp, you’ll need to go to your Account page.

 Within the Account page you’ll see an additional menu near the top of the page.
 From this menu, you’ll need to go to Extras » API keys.

-When you open the API Keys page, you’ll be able to copy your existing API key or, if needed, generate an API key by clicking the Create a Key button.
+When you open the API Keys page, you’ll be able to copy any existing API keys.
+Or, if you haven’t previously generated any keys, you can create a new API key by clicking the Create a Key button.

 After you’ve copied the key, you can return to the tab or window with your WPForms settings and paste it into the API Key field.

 You’ll also need to fill out a nickname for this connection.
 This name will only display in the form builder (it won’t ever be visible to your users), and is meant to help if you add additional Mailchimp accounts down the road.

 When you’re ready, click the Connect to Mailchimp button to save the connection.